kukuhtw/kronologger2015/README.md

 just simply posting about what's going on your neighbourhood.
 Kronologger detect your location by HTML5 Geolocation

-API avaliable at folder API
-sample cient API is available at folder clienttestAPI
+API avaliable at folder API, sample cient API is available at folder clienttestAPI

 ### What is this repository for? ###